edelgrace/blog/content/post/2016-11-29-100-books-every-man-should-read.md

   - Books

 ---
 [The Art of Manliness][1] put out this list of books.
-I am not a man but we&#8217;ll see how I do with this list.
-Turns I&#8217;ve only read 8% of this list.
-Out of the books I want to read from this list, I&#8217;ve read 24%.
+I am not a man but we'll see how I do with this list.
+Turns I've only read 8% of this list.
+Out of the books I want to read from this list, I've read 24%.
 Not any better, but hey.
-I&#8217;m really trying to cull the books I want to read though.
+I'm really trying to cull the books I want to read though.
 I will never be able to read everything I want to read.

 **Bold**: On to-read list